auser/build-mobile-apps-with-flutter/preso/src/content/preso.md

 ---

-### Flutter reverses this
+### Flutter reverses this process

-Instead of working with mutable, long-lived View objects, every widget is actually immutable.
-All the different options we give to our flutter widgets contain properties that define how they are rendered.
+Instead of working with mutable, long-lived View objects, every widget is actually an immutable view itself and is passed <span class="pop">upwards</span> through to it's parent.

 ---